The Best Restaurants In The Mission guide image

 We beeline to this Oaxacan restaurant as often as Harry Styles reaches for a feather boa.
 The bright pink and teal walls will make you feel spontaneously transported to a beachside town where everyone exclusively wears jean shorts.
 The feeling will intensify once you get a glass of their sangria, richly spiced mole, and tamales with a flavorful chicken filling.
 Donaji’s thick housemade tortillas will also do wonders for your mood—always get a few on the side.
 After you leave, you’ll probably want to turn right around and go back inside.
 Alternatively, just keep this spot in mind for small group dinners, casual date nights, and lunches on Wednesdays.

 Taishoken specializes in tsukemen, a dipping ramen you won’t find at most Japanese spots in SF.
-Their version is one you should clear your schedule and get to immediately.
+Their version is one you should clear your schedule for and get to immediately.
 The broth is rich with an intense pork-y flavor, the noodles have an ideal chew to them, and the sous-vide chashu basically falls apart when you poke it with a chopstick.
 Other dishes, like spicy cucumber salad and chicken karaage, and the spicy ramen with thinner noodles are also deserving of your time.
-Add shochu cocktails, plum wines, and a swanky dining room into the mix, and you have a spot that’s great for quick date nights and group hands in the middle of the week.
+Add shochu cocktails, plum wines, and a swanky dining room into the mix, and you have a spot that’s great for quick date nights and group hangs in the middle of the week.

 Ernest may be home to excellent seafood and seasonally changing entrées—but it’s also one of the most exciting dinner spots in the city, and one where we go for a Big Night Out.
 That big night usually includes the $97 chef’s pick menu, which comes with 10-ish courses that showcase the spot’s Asian-influenced dishes.
 For a more casual experience (read: one where you will not need a reservation), walk up to the bar where it’s first come, first served, and grab a glass of wine and the beef tartare topped with glistening orange ikura.